CATIA-Systems/FMU-Standalone-App/README.md

 # Building a standalone app from a source code FMU

-This project demonstrates how to run an [FMI 2.0](https://fmi-standard.org/) source code FMU as a standalone app.
+This project demonstrates how to simulate an [FMI 2.0](https://fmi-standard.org/) source code FMU as a standalone app.
-It consists of a simple C program that creates an instance of the `Heater` model.
+It consists of a [simple C program](src/simulator.c) that creates an instance of the `Heater` model.
 Its simulation loop turns the power for the `heatingResistor` on and off by setting the input variable `u` to keep the temperature `T` of the `heatCapacitor` at 40 °C.

 ![Heater.mo](Heater.png)